infoshareacademy/jjdzr14-RED-FLOW-TEAM/README.md

 > * login: **admin**, password: **admin**
 > * login: **doctor**, password: **doctor**
 > * login: **patient**, password: **patient**
-## *However, user can log in as well using other users credential stored in DB.*
+## *However, user can log in as well using other users credentials stored in DB.*